Parole, Pardons and Clemency

 6. Number of Appeal Decisions by the Appeals Division of the PBC

-Federal cases: 571 decisions were rendered with the initial decision being affirmed in 91 percent
+Federal cases: 658 decisions were rendered with the initial decision being affirmed in 88% of cases.

-Provincial cases: 54 decisions were rendered with the initial decision being affirmed in 96 percent
+Provincial cases: 30 decisions were rendered with the initial decision being affirmed in 83% of cases.

 7. Successful Completion Rates for Federal Conditional Release

-Statutory Release: 62,2% (Note: SR is a release by law and is not a PBC decision)
+(Statutory Release: 63.4% (Note: SR is a release by law and is not a PBC decision)

-Offenders released on statutory release were far more likely to have had their releases revoked because of a breach of condition than federal offenders on day parole or full parole during each of the last five years.
+(Offenders released on statutory release were far more likely to have had their releases revoked because of a breach of condition or of a new offence than federal offenders on day parole or full parole during each of the last five years.)

 8. Number of PBC Contacts with Victims